rdmarsh/elm/README.md

 ## Features

-* Retrieve information from LogicMonitor via the LM API.
+* Retrieve information from LogicMonitor via the LM API
-* Format in csv, html, json, latex, plain text
+* Format output in csv, html, json, latex, or plain text

 ## Installing